Here’s Why You Get Dizzy When You Stand Up Too Fast

-Although the initial dizziness could be a little scary, Nadia Sutton, MD, an interventional cardiologist at the University of Michigan’s Frankel Cardiovascular Center.
+Although the initial dizziness could be a little frightening, how serious it is will primarily depend on how often it occurs, says Nadia Sutton, MD, an interventional cardiologist at the University of Michigan’s Frankel Cardiovascular Center.

 If this only happens occasionally, there isn’t a reason to worry.
-But it’s a good idea to speak with your doctor to determine the root cause if this is a new and or ongoing problem.
-Complications of ongoing symptomatic orthostatic hypotension include an increased risk of fainting and recurrent falls that could lead to fractures, especially in the elderly.
-There is also potentially the risk for stroke if the blood supply to the brain is frequently compromised, Dr. Okeke-Igbokwe says.
+But it’s a good idea to speak with your doctor if this is a new or an ongoing problem.
+Complications of ongoing symptomatic orthostatic hypotension include an increased risk of fainting and recurrent falls that could lead to fractures, especially in older people.
+There is also the risk of stroke if the blood supply to the brain is frequently compromised, Dr. Okeke-Igbokwe says.